Garo Baptist Convention

 Garo Baptist Convention is a Baptist Christian denomination of India and Bangladesh.
 It is named after the ethnic group of the name Garo.
 Most members of this church are in Meghalaya.
-In Bangladesh the central office of the GBC is located in Birisiri under the suburban area Susong Durgapur of Netrokona District, it was established in the year of 1890.
+In Bangladesh the central office of the GBC is located in Birishiri under the Durgapur Upazila of Netrokona District.
+It is affiliated with the Council of Baptist Churches in Northeast India and the Asia Pacific Baptist Federation (Baptist World Alliance).

 History

-The Garo Baptist Convention consists of churches planted by the American Baptist missionaries since the mid-19th century in the state of Meghalaya.

-Garo Baptist Convention is also a member of the Council of Baptist Churches in North-East India or CBCNEI, an umbrella organization of Baptist Churches in North-East India, which has other sister Baptist Associations such as the Nagaland Baptist Church Council, Karbi-Anglong Baptist Convention and Arunachal Baptist Church Council.

-In Bangladesh there are 12,340 members, the other Baptist conventions are Bangladesh Baptist Church Sangha (member 15,000) and Bangladesh Baptist Fellowship.
+It was established in the year of 1881, though it started working in that area in 1874.

 Memberships

-The Garo Baptist Convention had 2,619 churches and 333,908 baptized members in 2020.
+According to a census published by the association in 2023, it claimed 2,619 churches and 333,908 baptized members.

-Institutions
+Schools

 GBC runs the Harding Theological College in Tura, Meghalaya.
 GBC also runs the J.N.B.
-Memorial Baptist Training Institute in Birishiri, Mymensingh, Bangladesh.
+Memorial Baptist Training Institute in Birishiri, Netrokona, Bangladesh.